DanielAtKrypton/viper-env/README.md

 - **Automatic Activation/Deactivation:** Finds and manages virtualenvs in your project directories as you `cd`.
 - **Upward Search:** Works even if you are in a subdirectory of your project.
 - **Plays Well With Others:** If a `viper-env` managed environment is active and you `cd` into a new project, it will correctly deactivate the old one before activating the new one.
+- **Convenient Manual Activation:** When autoloading is disabled, an `activate` alias is automatically made available in project directories, giving you explicit control.
 - **State-Aware:** Only deactivates environments that it has activated, so it won't interfere when you leave a project that uses another tool.
 - **Configurable Autoloading:** Easily enable or disable the automatic activation/deactivation feature.
 - **Diagnostic Commands:** Supports a quiet mode and provides `list`, `status`, and `version` commands for diagnostics.